 - For animal lovers: The Small Breeds Farm is just outside Kington, with its wide collection of rare animals and birds, including its unique Owl collection.
 A great place for families to visit.

 - For bookworms: If by some remote chance it happens to rain during your stay in Kington, there is a brilliant way of spending the time.
-Go to the secondhand bookshop, and lose yourself for a few wonderfully self-indulgent hours!
-Castle Hill Books is just down the road from us.
-Have a browse, retire to a pub and read whatever you’ve just bought.
-A perfect way to defy the weather!
-If you need more secondhand bookshops, take the road over the hills to the Wye valley.
+Go to secondhand bookshops, and lose yourself for a few wonderfully self-indulgent hours!
+Take the road over the hills to the Wye valley.
 In Hay-on-Wye you will find dozens of them!
 Remember that at the end of May there is the week-long world-famous Hay Literary Festival, when this small town is invaded by eminent writers from all over the world who come and talk about their work.